On a problem of optimal transport under marginal martingale constraints: A self-contained approach to the variational lemma

-Using the bridges between $a$ and the elements of $G$ (these bridges are available for $\tau'_{k-1}$ as they were for $\tau_{k-1}$ assuming that $\eps$ is sufficiently small) we can modify the measure and make $M_a$ and $M_x$ for $x\in G$ equal to $0$.
+Using the bridges between $a$ and the elements of $G$ (these bridges are available for $\tau'_{k-1}$ as they were for $\tau_{k-1}$ assuming that $\eps$ is sufficiently small), we can modify the measure and make $M_a$ and $M_x$ for $x\in G$ equal to $0$.
 Call $\tau_k$ the result of this procedure.
-Observe that if the variations are sufficiently small then the points of positive mass are exactly $q_1,\ldots,q_k,p_{k+1},\ldots ,p_d$ as we want. \end{proof}
+Observe that if the variations are sufficiently small then the points of positive mass are exactly $q_1,\ldots ,q_k,p_{k+1},\ldots,p_d$ as we want.
+As in Lemma~\ref{boxes}, we also obtain that the variations $(\sigma_k)_{k=1}^d$ are positive provided that $\eps>0$ is sufficiently small. \end{pf}

-We can now prove Proposition \ref{durdur}.
-Let $\sigma\in \F$ of finite support as in the proof of Theorem \ref{cyclic}.
+We can now prove Proposition~\ref{durdur}.
+Let $\sigma\in\V$ of finite support as in the proof of Theorem~\ref{cyclic}.
 Observe that $\sigma$ can be written as a sum

 where for $k\in\{1,\ldots,d\}$ the signed measure $\zeta_k$ has its positive part concentrated in one point.
-Given $k$, let $\omega_k$ be a probability measure on $\R$ with expectation $y_k$ (the same as $\delta_{y_k}$).
+Given $k$, let $\omega_k$ be a probability measure on $\R$ with expectation $y_k$ (the same as $\delta _{y_k}$).
 We consider

-and can easily convince ourselves that this measure is an element of $\F$.
+and easily convince ourselves that this measure is an element of $\V$.
+We will apply this transformation not directly to $\sigma$ but to a measure $\sigma_d\in\mathcal{V}(\sigma,\eps)$, that we build in the following paragraph.